 The program provides the student one-on-one career and personal coaching in order to prepare them for their desired career.
 It includes a required three-credit hour course each semester that covers specific non-traditional areas including interpersonal and communications skills, personal and business ethics, business and social etiquette, organizational skills and cross-cultural skills.
 These skills prepare the Wall Fellows for a series of internships, including at least one required full-time semester-long internship away from campus with a major organization, as well as the opportunity for international experiences.

 In addition, the Wall Fellows interact with key outside leaders in workshops and mentoring experiences designed to broaden their classroom learning opportunities.
 Finally, the Wall Fellows serve the university and local communities through work with various organizations, including hosting visiting dignitaries and working at community development events on behalf of the University.

 The curriculum is divided into three core areas:

-- The development of communication skills include a focus on vocabulary, rhetoric, critical thinking and analysis, presentations, negotiations, conversation, giving and taking criticism, verbal information exchange, correspondence, and writing for results.
+- The development of communication skills includes a focus on vocabulary, rhetoric, critical thinking and analysis, presentations, negotiations, conversation, giving and taking criticism, verbal information exchange, correspondence, and writing for results.

 - The development of behavioral skills includes a focus on personal ethics, social and business etiquette, professional dress and appearance, the art of civilized behavior, interviewing skills, appropriate cross-cultural awareness, and networking.